acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 1. *Benjamin* sprints up to where *Droki* is before a Drider can drag him away.
 2. *Wulrif* Eldritch Blasts the Drider near Benjamin, knocking it back.
 3. *Tasbros* uses his Dragon Spirit to attack the Drider attacking him and misses.
-He then uses Chromatic Orb on it, doing 15 HP damage.
+He then uses Chromatic Orb on it, doing 15 HP damage and setting it on fire.
 4. *Steve* uses a Sneak Attack with his crossbow for big damage on *Tasbros* Drider.
 5. I move up to *Droki*, throw my manacles to *CoralKing* and direct him to cuff our prisoner.
 He does so.
 6. *Tysnera* Magic Missiles a Drider for guaranteed damage.